Welcome!

 The interdisciplinary Future Field III "Hybrid Adaptive Systems" project runs from October 2023 to September 2025 and is funded by the Federal Ministry of Education and Research (BMBF) and the Baden-Württemberg Ministry of Science as part of the Excellence Strategy of the German Federal and State Governments.

-As part of the "Decision & Design" speaker series organized by Future Field III, Prof. Dr. Subhasish Modak Chowdhury from University of Sheffield (UK) will give a presentation on his recent research on March 18th at 11.30 AM.
-The lecture takes place at KD2Lab and is open to the public, we look forward to your participation!
-Further information is available at the following link: https://haps.kd2lab.kit.edu/64_128.php
+As part of the "Decision & Design" speaker series organized by Future Field III, Prof. Dr. Subhasish Modak Chowdhury from University of Sheffield (UK) gave a presentation on his recent research on March 18th at 11.30 AM.
+The lecture took place at KD2Lab and was open to the public.
+Further information is available at the following link: https://haps.kd2lab.kit.edu/64_178.php

 More